 At least, that’s what time has shown for all the large and successful ones.

 But consistency doesn’t mean stubbornness or dismissiveness.

 It applies to the voice a brand carries out.

 Having the ability to accept the need for change in the tone of the brand’s voice, especially if it comes as feedback from the readers will very likely contribute to an even better relationship with the readers.

-In the end, it’s all meaningless without the audiences that the product is presented to.
+In the end, it’s all meaningless without the audience to whom the product is presented.